To cancel out, nullify, or treat as non-existent. For the now-to-new practitioner, it means to thwart or limit a value generation possibility.

 Outcome To what extent is what’s happening in the room right now contributing to the accomplishment of the desired outcome of the meeting?
 Is some kind of intervention called for?

 Reason for existing.
-A heartfelt desire to enrich the world in a particular way.
+A heartfelt desire to enrich a particular piece of the world in a particular way.
 The enduring aim of our value generation efforts.
+Purpose is a personal expression of intent.

 An attempt or tendency to explain a complex set of facts, entities, phenomena, or structures by another, simpler set.
 Source: American Heritage® Dictionary of the English Language, Fifth Edition.
 The antithesis of reductionism is holism.